dynverse/dynplot/README.md

 documentation**](https://dynverse.org/reference/dynplot)
 <br><img src="man/figures/logo.png" align="right" />

-The package provides different ways of plotting the topology and/or cellular properties of a trajectory.
+The package provides different ways of visualising single-cell trajectories.
+This can be the trajectory topology itself, projected onto a dimensionality reduction, using a heatmap, or a comparison between two trajectories.

 Here’s a summary of the provided plotting functions.